Wentworth (NSW)

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 15 trips per day across all routes, equating to approximately 15 weekly trips per individual stop.
+According to the 2021 Census, 13.5% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 15 trips daily across all routes, equating to approximately 13 weekly trips per individual stop.

 Frequently Asked Questions - Transport